Sydney Child Health Program (SCHP)

 To empower healthcare professionals treating children and young people globally with best practice in paediatrics.

-The name International Postgraduate Paediatric Certificate (IPPC) was introduced in 2009 to distinguish it from programs with similar titles in India that resulted in specialist qualifications.
+The name International Postgraduate Paediatric Certificate (IPPC) was introduced in 2009.

-The IPPC program has expanded to include 25 countries as at 2017 largely through enthusiastic feedback from participants and alumni who tell their colleagues about the benefits of their paediatric learning.
+As at 2017, the IPPC program has expanded to include 25 countries largely through enthusiastic feedback from participants and alumni who tell their colleagues about the benefits of their paediatric learning.

-In 2017, to comply with changes in the Higher Education sector, the program was renamed as the Sydney Child Health Program reflecting the origin of its supporting organisations, the Sydney Children’s Hospitals Network and the University of Sydney.
-The program content remains unchanged and continues to support and educate children’s health professionals all over the world, based on best practice principles applied in those locations.
+In November 2017, to comply with changes in the Higher Education sector, the program was renamed as the Sydney Child Health Program reflecting the origin of its supporting organisations, The Sydney Children’s Hospitals Network and The University of Sydney.
+The program content remains contemporary, educating health professionals all over the world with evidence-based, best practice content building knowledge, skills and confidence.

 Please click on the country of interest below to see a detailed view of where we deliver our program.